 - Listen to a calming Spotify playlist while waiting.
 We recommend this one!

 Attending an interview session at the BGC office?
 We recommend reading our article, "Read This if You Want to be a Top BGC Recruiter" for a glimpse at the character of our BGC recruiters!
-Don't forget to treat yourself to something nice after the interview!
-You deserved it!

 Know of any other interview tips and tricks?
 Let us know in the comments section below!
 Additionally, don't forget to check out the links below for more fun and interesting reads.

+Liked this article?
 Here are some other reads you'll find useful: